-As for longitudinal data availability, follow-up with preschool participants rarely extends beyond a post-preschool assessment or test scores during grade school.
+As for longitudinal data availability, follow-up with preschool participants rarely extends beyond a postpreschool assessment or test scores during grade school.
 Data requirements to avoid heavy reliance on inference and imputation include individual-level observations without too much attrition covering educational attainment, crime, earnings, welfare program participation, health and other topics over subjects' lifetime.

 Finally, model preschool programs and those designed for inner-city residents are not the same as the ones Salt Lake County or some other place would implement.
 Some essential characteristics are the duration of preschool, curriculum design and delivery, class size, funding level, and requirements to enter the program.
 Furthermore, even if students receive the same preschool opportunities, factors affecting their futures may vary significantly by community, such as family support, race, student choices, culture, and work opportunities.
-Studies of programs operating recently will be inadequate because insufficient time has passed to permit follow-up through adulthood.4 meta-analysis of many others, suggest certain preschool programs in the U.S. have generated dollar benefits over the very long term of between 2.4 and 16.2 times the cost of operating them.
+Studies of programs operating recently will be inadequate because insufficient time has passed to permit follow-up through adulthood.4

+Table 1 presents estimates of lifetime benefits associated with preschool participation in three prominent programs, along with program costs and the associated benefitcost ratios.
+Outcomes from these programs, as well as a meta-analysis of many others, suggest certain preschool programs in the U.S. have generated dollar benefits over the very long term of between 2.4 and 16.2 times the cost of operating them.
 Next we discuss these numbers and why several studies discussed in this literature review are not represented in the table, before providing an overview of this reports remaining sections.